 The Student Legal Clinic in Bialystok is a thriving student organization.
-Work on its creation was undertaken in 1998 by a local group of the European Law Students' Association - ELSA Białystok.
+Work on its creation was undertaken in 1998 by a local group of the European Law Students' Association - ELSA Bialystok.

 Acceptance of cases began on 11 January 1999, and by 18 February 1999, 102 cases had already been received.
-Thirty students worked in five sections: administrative law (tutor dr hab.
-Joanna Radwanowicz), civil law (tutor dr hab.
-Adam Doliwa, prof. UWB), criminal law (tutor prof. Dr hab.
-Cezary Kulesza), international law and refugees (tutor dr hab.
-Katarzyna Bagan-Kurluta, prof. UwB), tax law (tutor prof. dr hab.
+Thirty students worked in five sections: administrative law (supervisor dr hab.
+Joanna Radwanowicz), civil law (supervisor dr hab.
+Adam Doliwa, prof. UwB), criminal law (supervisor prof. dr hab.
+Cezary Kulesza), international law and refugees (supervisor dr hab.
+Katarzyna Bagan-Kurluta, prof. UwB), tax law (supervisor prof. dr hab.
 Joanna Salachna).

 An important step in the development of the Clinic was the association in 2003 with the Foundation of University Legal Clinics based in Warsaw, after meeting the standards for the operation of the Clinic, which undoubtedly helped improve the functioning of our Clinic.
 At that time, a contract was concluded on insurance coverage for civil liability of the Student Legal Clinic by the University of Bialystok.
 The clinic participates in many Polish and foreign conferences.
 In 2017, the University Legal Clinics Foundation awarded the Clinic the 1st place in the 2nd Ranking of Student Legal Clinics, which undoubtedly proves the high quality of work of the Clinic's members.